dli85/ImageProcessingProgram/README.md

 The jar and script file are located in the /res folder.
 The jar is named assignment4.jar, and the script is name script.txt.
 To run the jar file, navigate to the res folder in command line and type "java -jar Assignment4.jar".
-To use the script file, add it as a comand line
+To use the script file, add it as a command line
 argument: "java -jar Assignment4.jar script.txt"

 NOTE: The script file is configured to run with the jar file.
 Due to relative paths, it